Cosmo-Tech/biopredyn/README.txt

 Download the latest bzip2-X.Y.Z-setup.exe from http://sourceforge.net/projects/gnuwin32/files/bzip2/
 and install it.

+2.1.7 libXML2
+Download the latest version (libxml2-X.Y.Z.win32.zip) at http://xmlsoft.org/sources/win32/ and extract it.
+Add <path/to/libxml2>/include to the environment path.

 libbzip2: download the latest tarball from http://www.bzip.org/downloads.html, extract it, then do a make / make install